Install an Odoo 11 Stack on Ubuntu 16.04

 alldatabases within this server.

-Add a similar configuration to the Slave node, this will make it easier to promote it to
+Add a similar configuration to the Standby node, this will make it easier to promote it to

 - File: /etc/postgresql/9.6/main/pg_hba.conf